VDrift/vdrift/docs/Creating_cars.md

 Export the Models
 -----------------

-Using the Python scripts ("export-joe-0.3.py" and "export-all-joe-0.3.py") you can export objects modeled in Blender to JOE format.
+Using the Python script ("vdrift.py") you can export objects modeled in Blender to JOE format.
 The mesh needs to be all triangles before export.
 The currently selected object is exported.
 Object level transformations are not exported, so make sure any rotation or moving or scaling is done in edit mode, not object mode.
 You can actually position the car wherever you want, but all of your positioning must match up with the values in the car's .car file.
-The default exporter setting of 1 frame is what you should use.
-The export-all script exports all the objects to files based on the objects' names.

 About file
 ----------